If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 HOW TO PROGRESS WITH THE BEGINNER’S BODYBUILDING PROGRAM

-The 1RM Notation Tells you the initial weight to lift with
+The 1RM Notation Tells You the Initial Weight to Lift With

 The %1RM notation stands for the percentage of 1-rep maximum.
-It is a guideline for how much you should load the bar the first time you start the program (only), and we will use this with our main compound barbell competition lifts.
+It is a guideline for how much you should load the bar the first time you start the program (only), and we will use this with our main compound barbell lifts.

-So, where you see Squat 3*5 (82.5%), this means you should put 82.5% of the weight of your maximum single-rep squat on the bar, and then perform 3 sets of 5 reps.
+So, where you see Squat 3*5 (82.5%), you should put 82.5% of the weight of your maximum single-rep squat on the bar and then perform three sets of 5 reps.
+If you don’t know your 1RM, use this 1RM calculator I created for our book readers.

 ‘RPE’ stands for Rating of Perceived Exertion (RPE) based on Reps in Reserve.
 It is a means of managing fatigue which can help recovery and growth, telling you how many reps, ideally, you will stay short of failure.